nicolodiamante/dispatch/README.md

 ### Create your OpenAI API Key

-To use ChatGPT's services, you'll first need to obtain the API key.
-This can be done by generating a new secret key from your OpenAI account.
-To get started, you can obtain the key by following these steps.
-First, log in to your [OpenAI account][open-ai-account].
-Next, look for the "Create new secret key" option and click on it.
+In order to utilise the services provided by OpenAI, an API key is required.
+You can procure this key by creating a new secret key through your existing [OpenAI account][open-ai-account].
+Commence the process by following these instructions.
+The initial step requires you to sign in to your OpenAI account.
+Subsequently, search for the 'Create new secret key' option and select that.

 <p align="center">
   <picture>